syncedtoblog/syncedtoblog.github.io/_posts/2020-09-27-Impact-Covid-19-On-Air-Travel-1.md

 <script src="https://blog.synced.to/datascripts/2020-09-27-Impact-Covid-19-On-Air-Travel-1-2.js"></script>

 This is just a tidbit of what we found in the data.
-To see the rest, head on over to Part 2.
+To see the rest, head on over to *Part 2*!